SWKS COVID-19 UPDATE Area sees small increase in cases

 Wichita Co. - 217

-The state of Kansas has over 315,000 confirmed positive cases as of Monday.
+The state of Kansas has 315,500 confirmed positive cases as of Wednesday.

 The Finney County Health Department recommends practicing preventative actions such as social distancing, washing your hands regularly, and wearing a cloth face mask when in spaces where social distancing is difficult.